npentrel/viam-docs/docs/tutorials/control/air-quality-fleet.md

 {{% /tablestep %}}
 {{< /table >}}

+Congratulations.
-Congratulations, if you made it this far, you now have a functional air sensing machine.
+If you made it this far, you now have a functional air sensing machine.
 Let's create a dashboard for its measurements next.

 ## Create a dashboard